By Collin County Criminal Defense Lawyer Jeremy Rosenthal

 Investigations of these cases can seem innocuous enough from the accused’s standpoint.
 It isn’t uncommon for law enforcement or CPS to call and ask the accused to come and answer questions in an ‘informal’ setting.
 Any person requested to give a statement to law enforcement or CPS about an injury to a child case should immediately contact counsel.

-*Jeremy F. Rosenthal is an attorney licensed to practice in the State of Texas.
+*Jeremy Rosenthal is Board Certified in Criminal Law by the Texas Board of Legal Specialization and licensed by the Supreme Court of Texas.
 Nothing in this article is intended to be legal advice.
 For specific legal advice for any specific matter you should consult an attorney directly.